What is occupational therapy?

 Who can benefit?

-Difficulty with fine and/or gross motor skills —difficulty with jumping, balancing, moving their head out of the way of an opening car door.
+Difficulty with fine and/or gross motor skills —difficulty with jumping, balancing, and general clumsiness.

 Struggling to keep up with peers in school— not writing, coloring, cutting, opening their lunch or putting on their coat for recess.